 Physical Therapy (PT)

-- Tai chi to help you get stronger and improve coordination and balance
+- Exercises to keep muscles strong and improve coordination and balance

 Occupational Therapy (OT)

-Occupational therapy tries to change and simplify the way you do your everyday tasks at home.
-The goal is to let you work safely without having to rely on help from other folks.
+Occupational therapy tries to change and simplify the way you do everyday tasks at home.
+The goal is to let you work safely without having to rely on help from other folks, and make your daily life easier and more enjoyable.

-An occupational therapist can also look at your workplace and suggest changes that can help you do your job safely and comfortably.
+An occupational therapist also can give you information on how to adjust your surroundings to suit your needs.
+They might suggest ways to alter your home, your car, or your computer to make them easier to use.
+They can also look at your workplace and suggest changes to help you do your job safely and comfortably.

 MS may alter the way you think, concentrate, or remember.
 If those are problems for you, cognitive rehab fights back by helping you work that big muscle called your brain.